-- Competence in language other than English - Quantitative skills (6 cr of "intermediate" or "advanced" courses) - Qualitative skills (6 cr of "intermediate" or "advanced" courses) - Combination of quantitative and qualitative skills (6 cr of "intermediate" or "advanced" courses)
+- Competence in language other than English - Quantitative skills (6 cr of "intermediate" or "advanced" courses)

+- Qualitative skills (6 cr of "intermediate" or "advanced" courses) - Combination of quantitative and qualitative skills (6 cr of "intermediate" or "advanced" courses)

-Graduate-level coursework completed as a graduate student can be used for the Ph.D. skills requirement whether taken before or during the PhD. program.
+Typically these courses are not Seminars.
+Graduate-level coursework completed as a graduate student can be used for the Ph.D. skills requirement whether taken before or during the Ph.D. program.

-Seminars or credits earned as independent study (999) or research (990) cannot be used to satisfy this requirement.
+Credits earned as independent study (999) or research (990) cannot be used to satisfy this requirement.